Rollover Images in Emails: 23 Awesome Examples

 They can be basically the same in shape and design, but when a customer hovers over them — magic happens!

-Keep in mind that buttons with a rollover effect are technically still images.
+Keep in mind that rollover buttons are technically still images.
 You won’t have to adjust the layout, but it’s important to think what alt-text or button will be displayed instead of disabled images.

 Things like unusual element layout, unique product cards, or asymmetrical blocks make emails unforgettable.
 Lately, email campaigns have been making use of collages quite a lot.
 But even well-combined pictures can still be enhanced.